nathan-mahynski/nathan-mahynski.github.io/_research/developing_chemometric_fingerprints_for_ecological_systems.md

 * A recent [Indian Honeygate](https://www.indiatoday.in/india/story/honeygate-and-china-connection-cse-s-adulteration-investigation-reveals-shocking-details-1746416-2020-12-03) was reported in 2020 when an investigation reported that honey from 13 top brands in India showed signs of adulteration with Chinese syrups that can defeat conventional food safety and authenticity tests.

 EMA is particularly rampant in certain areas.
 For example, Manuka Honey is an iconic product of New Zealand, widely regarded for its purported health benefits; the country has an annual production of roughly 1,700 tons, yet in 2013 as much as 10,000 tons of “manuka honey” appeared on the global marketplace. <a href="zhou">[6]</a>.
 This is because honey is difficult to produce and highly valued, creating a large economic driver for adulteration.
 While crude oil and natural gas usually steal the spotlight as the no. 1 and no. 3 most traded commodities in the world, [coffee comes in at no. 2](https://www.bllnr.sg/leadership/what-are-commodities-and-what-are-the-top-10-most-traded-commodities-in-the-world).
-Since a mature coffee tree [produces only 1-1.5 pounds](https://askinglot.com/how-much-is-a-coffee-tree) of roasted coffee per year, coffee (which the reader may be drinking at this very moment) is also particularly susceptible to EMA.
+Since a mature coffee tree [produces only 1-1.5 pounds](https://askinglot.com/how-much-is-a-coffee-tree) of roasted beans per year, coffee (which the reader may be drinking at this very moment) is also particularly susceptible to EMA.

 ## The Basic Solution